-Although τ_x is fairly high, consensus of modeled ratings have much lower discriminatory power (22.8%) than consensus of real ratings.
-It happens, because econometric models of the rating significantly overestimate some observations experienced default.
-As a result positions of those observations in proxy consensus are much higher than in original one.
-As those observations correspond to low (speculative grade) real ratings, it is worth to validate obtained result on subsample of banks having investment grade ratings.
+Although τ_x is high, the consensus of the modeled ratings have much lower discriminatory power (0.228) than the consensus of real ratings.
+This happens because the econometric models significantly misclassify the eventually defaulted banks implying their ratings to be much higher than actual ones.
+As a result, the banks defaulted over one-year horizon are rated higher in the proxy consensus than in the original consensus.
+As those observations correspond to low (speculative grade) real ratings, it is worth validating the result on a subsample of banks having investment grade ratings

-We also observe moderate accuracy of econometric models for international CRA (see Table 5), so it is reasonable to examine agreement of consensus of modeled and real ratings on subsamples of national CRAs.
+We also observe moderate accuracy of the econometric models for international CRA (see Table 5), so it is reasonable to examine the agreement of the consensus of the modeled and real ratings on subsamples of national CRA.